Images of Hand, Foot, and Mouth Disease (5)

-Hand-foot-and-mouth disease is a suddenly appearing (acute), self-limited viral disease caused by viruses of the enterovirus group, particularly Coxsackievirus A16.
-The development (incubation) period from infection to symptoms is short, from 3–6 days.
-The disease is highly contagious and often spreads from child to child and then from child to adult.
-Spread of the disease occurs by means of direct contact with nasal and/or oral secretions and stool contact.
-Widespread (epidemic) outbreaks usually occur from June to October.
+Hand, foot, and mouth disease is a common illness caused by viruses of the enterovirus group, particularly coxsackieviruses.
+The disease is highly contagious and often spreads from child to child or from child to adult.
+Spread of the disease occurs by direct contact with nasal and/or oral secretions and stool contact.
+The incubation period from infection to symptoms is about 3-6 days.
+Outbreaks of hand, foot, and mouth disease usually occur from June to October.

-Complications from hand-foot-and-mouth disease rarely occur, but they may include pneumonia, inflammation of the heart or brain, or miscarriage in pregnant women who become infected.
+Hand, foot, and mouth disease is usually not serious.
+Complications can occur, though, and they may include pneumonia, inflammation of the heart or brain, or miscarriage in pregnant individuals who become infected.

 Who's At Risk?

 Hand, foot, and mouth disease most often occurs in infants and children younger than 10 years, but teens and adults can also get it.
 It is commonly transmitted in day cares, schools, and summer camps.

 Hand, foot, and mouth disease begins with a fever, sore throat, sore mouth, cough, headache, fatigue, loss of appetite or diarrhea / vomiting, and, occasionally, joint pain.
 After 1-2 days, a rash appears.

 Initially, red macules (small, smooth, flat spots) develop in the lining of the mouth and on the tongue, gums, and/or throat, which develop into vesicles (small fluid-filled bumps) and rapidly form erosions (open sores).
 Then, oval or football-shaped blisters surrounded by a red ring appear on the hands, feet, and groin.
 These may be painful.
 Lesions on the hands and feet typically appear on the sides and backs of the fingers and toes.
 The palms and soles may also be affected.

 After about a week, the rash will go away and your child will start to feel better.